gevoganesyan/my-first-game/README.md

+# Spaceship Attack

-# PYGAME+PYGBAG template
+# Movement configs:
+### 1 player: W A S D  -  LCtrl for shooting
+### 2 player: Up Left Down Right - RCtrl for shooting

-A working template to start coding.
+## A working template to start coding.
 Just a colored screen and some infrastructure.

 ### deploy virtual environment